jorgecnavarrom/BGClib/Readme.md

 # BGC lib

-This is the official repository of the **Biosynthetic Gene Cluster Library**, a Python library with classes and methods that facilitates manipulation and analysis of BGCs.
+This is the official repository of the **Biosynthetic Gene Cluster Library**, a Python library with classes and methods for manipulation and analysis of BGCs.

 For more information on BGClib, see [here](./BGClib/Readme.md).